szmate00/elte_physdl/README.md

-# "Deep learning and machine learning in science - 2020 Spring
+# Deep learning and machine learning in science - 2020 Spring
 Repository for my coursework in "Deep learning and machine learning in science" course at ELTE
 ## Homeworks
 **1. Photometric redshift estimation (regression)**